Our Government Affairs Philosophy and Priorities

 Our Political Action Committee and Corporate Political Contributions

 One aspect of advancing sound public policy in the U.S. is supporting those women and men who serve the public by seeking elected office.
 Consistent with U.S. Federal and state laws, Johnson & Johnson has established the Johnson & Johnson Political Action Committee (J&JPAC), funded solely through employee contributions and with limited administrative support from Johnson & Johnson.
 J&JPAC offers eligible U.S. employees a direct means to voluntarily participate in shaping sound public policy and voicing views on issues related to our businesses.
-Information about J&JPAC is available on the U.S. Federal Election Commission website.
+You can view the latest J&J PAC federal campaign finance report here.

 In certain states where it is permitted, Johnson & Johnson makes corporate contributions to support state election campaigns, state party committees, and state ballot measures.
 Johnson & Johnson operates in accordance with all relevant laws.
 In addition, Johnson & Johnson does not make direct independent expenditures.